EnterpriseDB/repmgr/README.md

     matrix` with the `cluster matrix` output from `node2`; the latter is able to connect to `node3` and therefore determine the state of outbound connections from that node.

+* `cluster event`

+    This outputs a formatted list of cluster events, as stored in the `repmgr.events` table.
+Output is in reverse chronological order, and can be filtered with the following options:

+        * `--all`: outputs all entries
+        * `--limit`: set the maximum number of entries to output (default: 20)
+        * `--node-id`: restrict entries to node with this ID
+        * `--node-name`: restrict entries to node with this name
+        * `--event`: filter specific event

 Backwards compatibility